aumtuhin/Journey/README.md

 ## Place Details Page
 ![Place Details](./docs/images/place-details.png)

-We also worked with live weather data as well live corona update of the corresponding place
+We also worked with the live weather data as well live corona update of the corresponding place
 ## Live Weather and Corona Update
 ![home page](./docs/images/corona-weather.png)